meng-ya-li/PNS2023crypto/README.md

 Last update:

-13 Feb - week 5 lecture slides, week 5 workshop lab manual and starter code.
+15 Feb - answer to week 4 coding exercise - see in week 4 folder.

 Next update:

-15 Feb - example solution code for week 4 workshop.
+-